-Your Meter Point Administration Number:
+Your Meter Point Administration Number (MPAN):

 Dear Sir/Madam

 Northern Powergrid is the local electricity distribution network company for the North East, Yorkshire and northern Lincolnshire.
 We are responsible for the electricity network including the overhead power lines and underground cables that supply your electricity.
 We are not your electricity supplier and you do not pay us directly for the energy you use.